ucan-wg/invocation/README.md

 }
 ```

-# 7 Effect

-Workflows often consist of many, sometimes concurrent, steps which form an execution threads.
-Steps of such workflows are discrete [Task] [Invocation]s, each producing some [Result] and a description of subsequent step(s) caused by it.
-Subsequent steps are denoted with an `Effect`, a set of [Invocation]s that [Executor] must perform to advance workflow execution.

-All of the [Invocation]s of the `Effect` MUST be concurrent with one another, unless explicitly arranged differently using [Pipelines].

-Effect MAY instruct the [Executor] to run set of [Task] [Invocation]s in concurrent execution threads by providing them as list under `fork` field.
+The result of an [Invocation] MAY include a request for further actions to be performed via "effects".
+This enables several things: a clean separation of pure return values from reuqesting impure tasks to be performed by the runtime, and gives the runtime the control to decide how (or if!) more work should be performed.

+Effects describe requests for future work to be performed.
+All [Invocation]s in an [Effect] block MUST be treated as concurrent, unless explicit data dependencies between them exist via promise [Pipelines].
+The `fx` block contains two fields: `fork` and `join`.

+[Task]s listed in the `fork` field are first-class and only ordered by promises; they otherwise SHOULD be considered independent and equal.
+As such, atomic guarintees such as failure of one effect impling failure of other effects if left undefined.

-Effect MAY instruct the [Executor] that the [Task] [Invocation] is a continuation of the current execution thread by providing it under `join` field.
+The `join` field describes an OPTIONAL "special" [Invocation] that is treated as a "main" thread.
+Effects MAY instruct the [Executor] that the [Task] [Invocation] is a continuation of the previous Invocation by providing it under `join` field.
+This roughly emulates a "main" virtual thread.

-Often [Invocation] in the `join` field will synthesize [Result]s of the concurrent execution threads (spawned by `fork`), and incorporate them into the current execution thread.

-It is also possible for the thread to complete execution (omit `join` field) and leave concurrent threads behind.
-The `join` field, simply marks the execution thread and provides a way to follow it through trail of [Receipt]s.
+Tasks in the `fork` field MAY be related to the Task in the `join` field if there exists a Promise referencing either Task.
+If such a promise does not exist, then they SHOULD be treated as entirely separate and MAY be scheduled, deferred, fail, retry, and so on entirely separately.

 ## 7.1 Schema